-Health and Fitness Technicians work in many areas of
+Health and Fitness Technicians work in many areas of health promotion.

-health promotion.
 Technicians may conduct health and fitness screenings and design and lead land and/or aquatic aerobic exercise programs.
 They may organize special events, health promotion programs, and recreational activities.
 Health and Fitness Technicians motivate members, adapt exercises, and monitor safety and progress.

-The Health and Fitness program is a two-year Associate of Applied Science degree program that includes a health and fitness internship and two paid cooperative education terms.
-Health and Fitness Technicians may obtain certification in one or more areas: group fitness instructor, aquatic aerobics instructor, personal fitness trainer, resistance training instructor, and special populations trainer.
+The Health and Fitness program is a two-year Associate of Applied Science degree program that includes a health and fitness internship and practicum.
+Health and Fitness Technicians may obtain certification in one or more areas: group fitness instructor, aquatic aerobics instructor, personal fitness trainer, and resistance training instructor.